 "I love and often use Nairobi's Wrapp-it Shine Foaming Lotion ($16).
 This is my go-to for when I style my own hair," Everett says.
 Cutting your curls into a bob and letting them fall right on top of your shoulders adds structure to your 'fro.

-Keke Palmer is hair is a mod mood to take note of.
-Swoop your edges with Ebin's 24 Hour Edge Tamer ($12).
+Keke Palmer's hair is a mod mood to take note of.
+Swoop your edges with Ebin's 24 Hour Edge Tamer ($15).

 Green With Envy

-Ryan's bob is classic and without flaws.
+Ryan Destiny's sleek bob is classic and pulls any look together.
 "I recommend trimming your natural hair every six to eight weeks.
 When hair strands are damaged and begin to split, the damage increases as you continue to style your hair," says Everett.
 "Each time you comb or brush your hair, the split continues up the hair shaft."

 Natural bobs look amazing when you play with a fiery red.
-There is a red crafted for you, no matter your skin tone.
-Create these curls using a 1-inch curling iron.
+There is a red shade for you, no matter your skin tone.
+Create these curls using a one-inch curling iron.

-For a lovely and full look after your perm rod set, what you apply to your curls hair first is key.
-This style can be achieved on wet hair but the hair has to dry completely around the perm rod.
-Calixte suggests, "My favorite product to use on natural hair is Designers Essential.
+For a lovely and full look after your perm rod set, what you apply to your curls first is key.
+This style can be achieved on wet hair, but the hair has to dry completely around the perm rod.
+Calixte suggests, "My favorite product to use on natural hair is Design Essentials.
 I feel like this line found a great balance between clarifying and maintaining moisturize."
 Try the Agave & Lavender Serum ($10) for shine and moisture.

 Zendaya edged up her chocolate bob with piecey center bangs.
 To add a little dimension, tuck your hair behind your ears and let a few front pieces frame your face.

 Choose medium-sized box braids that rest above your shoulders.
 Cut the extension hair evenly so the ends are blunt.
 As you near the end of the braid, leave it out and use a rubber band to create tufts.